its-harminder-singh/retail-analytics-sql-case-study/README.md

 ## Key Insights

-- Identified top and low-performing products.
-- Analyzed category-wise sales performance.
+- Clothing generated the highest revenue.
+- Most customers belong to the Medium purchase segment.
-- Measured customer purchase frequency.
+- A small number of customers account for high purchase frequency.
-- Calculated month-over-month sales growth.
-- Segmented customers based on purchasing behavior.
+- Sales fluctuate significantly across months.

 ## Tools Used